Are you looking for some awesome Big Island waterfall hikes? These are the top Big Island hikes with beautiful waterfalls you have to see to believe!

 Are you wanting to experience another type of adventure with your family besides hiking Big Island Hawaii waterfalls?

 The Umauma Falls is a series of three waterfalls that are located along the Umauma River.
-And if you consider yourself much of an outdoor enthusiast that loves a thrill, you’re not going to want to skip out on this one.
+And if you consider yourself a big outdoor enthusiast who loves a thrill, you’re not going to want to skip out on this one.

 There you will discover several different types of tours, including ziplining, rappelling, horseback riding, and ATV rentals.
 You’re able to observe all three waterfalls from an observation deck, but there is a fee to do so.